 This plan aims to balance the preservation of existing market-rate affordable housing with the production of new housing, including MPDUs.
-This preservation and production strategy seeks to retain the existing zoning on most of the single-unit and multi-unit residential properties, and rezone select properties near existing transit stations.
+This preservation and production strategy seeks to retain the existing zoning on most of the single-unit properties, and rezone select multi-unit properties near existing transit stations.